Kangmo/korbit-kotlin-sdk/README.md

 Running Sample Code
 -------------------
-You need [Play Framework v2.2.2](http://www.playframework.com/) to build SDK jar file and run the sample code.
+You need [Play Framework v2.2.2](http://www.playframework.com/) or one with above version to build the SDK jar file and run the sample code.
 First set the following environment variables before running the sample code.
 ```
 export KORBIT_API_KEY=Paste Your Korbit Single User API Key Here.